 - Upon an Altar in the Fields by Lee Clark Zumpe

-Heroes of Red Hook ($16; Physical Paperback & PDF/ePub/MOBI copy) - The protagonists of this cosmic horror anthology are members of the various under represented demographics in Lovecraftian fiction.
+Heroes of Red Hook ($8 PDF/ePub/MOBI or $16; Physical Paperback & PDF/ePub/MOBI combo package) The protagonists of this cosmic horror anthology are members of the various under represented demographics in Lovecraftian fiction.
 Our heroes and heroines are the outsiders who are most often blamed (wrongly so) for the actions of various alien horrors of the mythos.
 Our stories put the spotlight on ethnic and religious minorities, immigrants, independent free thinking women, those with special needs, and members of the LGBT community.
 This collection features people struggling to overcome not only the horrors beyond mankind’s understanding, but an oppressive society seeking to deny them basic human rights.

 Edited by Brian M. Sammons and Oscar Rios